-PVWatts Legacy Calculators (Version 1 & 2) will no longer be supported after June 2014.
+PVWatts Legacy Calculators (Version 1 & 2) will no longer be supported after summer of 2014.

 Please use the most current version PVWatts®.